theuggla/AT--php-basic-login-system/README.md

 [List of Use Cases the Login module is fullfilling](https://github.com/dntoll/1dv610/blob/master/assignments/A2_resources/UseCases.md)

+Not all the test cases are working at the applications current state - a reference of what test cases are current ly working can be found [here](https://github.com/theuggla/basic-php-login-system/wiki/Work-In-Progress-(test-cases-currently-not-working)).

 ### TicTacToe Game

 #### Use Cases

 [List of Use Cases the TicTacToe module is fullfilling](https://github.com/theuggla/basic-php-login-system/wiki/Use-Cases)

+Not all the test cases are working at the applications current state - a reference of what test cases are current ly working can be found [here](https://github.com/theuggla/basic-php-login-system/wiki/Work-In-Progress-(test-cases-currently-not-working)).

 ## Install